Symphony No. 68 (Haydn)

-The Symphony No. 68 in B flat major, Hoboken I/68, is a symphony by Joseph Haydn.
+The Symphony No. 68 in B-flat major, Hoboken I/68, is a symphony by Joseph Haydn.
 The symphony was composed in 1779 for Nikolaus I, Prince Esterházy.
 It is chronologically the last symphony by Haydn where the Minuet is second out of the four movements.

 Movements

-It is scored two oboes, two bassoons, two horns and strings.
+It is scored two oboes, two bassoons, two French horns and strings.
 This is one of the first of Haydn's symphonies to contain two independent bassoon parts.